Vyral/base-template/_posts/2019-04-11-meeting-with-a-new-home-builder-bring-an-agent-along.md

 {% include youtube.html %}

-<center>Do you need agent representation when meeting with a new home builder?
-If you want to get the best deal possible, the answer is yes.</center>
+<center><em>Do you need agent representation when meeting with a new home builder?
+If you want to get the best deal possible, the answer is yes.</em></center>

+&nbsp;

 As a homebuyer, you should always have an agent by your side when meeting with a new home builder.